Physics

 Prerequisites: Form 5 Pre-Q Physics.
 A strong ability in Mathematics is an advantage, and all students should be taking Cambridge AS or A2 Mathematics.

-Recommended achievement levels: Students who wish to study Cambridge Assessment AS Physics should have scored in excess of 60% in School examinations and gained a 60% or better in the Pre-Q examinations.
+Recommended achievement levels: Students who wish to study Cambridge Assessment AS Physics should have scored in excess of 60% in School examinations each term and gained 60% or better in the final Pre-Q examinations.

 AS Level candidates also study practical skills.